fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Setup ###

-* Install the Bootstrap Multiselect plugin (https://github.com/davidstutz/bootstrap-multiselect) to use in Pentaho CDF dashboards.
+* Clone the repository of Bootstrap Multiselect plugin (https://github.com/davidstutz/bootstrap-multiselect) to use in Pentaho CDF dashboards.
-- Import the follow files:
+- Import the follow files to your dashboard:

 ```JavaScript
 <!-- Include the plugin CSS and JS: -->